Updated: October 24, 2018

-Recently, I was able to join a market research project which aims to know the habits, attitudes and perceptions of middle class Filipinos towards banking.
+Recently, I was able to join a market research project.
+Its aim is to know the habits, attitudes, and perceptions of middle class Filipinos towards banking.

 As I listened to them, I wrote down some observations and realizations from the discussions.